hmontazeri/mushak/docs/guide/configuration.md

 ## Environment Variables

-You can manage environment variables using the `mushak env` commands.
+You can manage environment variables using the `mushak env set` command.
-Variables are stored securely on the server in a `.env` file and injected into your application at runtime.
+Variables are stored securely on the server and injected into your application at runtime.

+**Environment file priority:**
+- Mushak first looks for `.env.prod` on the server (`/var/www/{app}/.env.prod`)
+- Falls back to `.env` if `.env.prod` doesn't exist
+- Creates `.env.prod` by default if neither exists
+- During each deployment, the environment file is copied to the release directory

 For `Dockerfile` projects, variables are passed via `--env-file`.
-For `Docker Compose` projects, the `.env` file is placed in the deployment directory, so you can reference variables in your `docker-compose.yml` like `${MY_VAR}`.
+For `Docker Compose` projects, the environment file is placed in the deployment directory, so you can reference variables in your `docker-compose.yml` like `${MY_VAR}` or use `env_file: .env.prod`.

 ## Docker Configuration